Makpar-Innovation-Laboratory/react-template-test/README.md

 ## Pipeline

-This repository can be easily hooked into a **BitBucket** pipeline on four environment branches, `Prod`, `Test`, `Staging` and `Dev`, using the *yml* file in the */devops/* directory.
-Copy that file into the project root and create the pipeline through the UI.
-It is recommended these branches are setup to require pull requests to be opened and approved before merges are allowed; In addition, the pipeline has been configured to run static code analysis on every branch, so it is also recommended merges require the condition of "atleast 1 successful build" in the branch permissions section of the Repository settings; this will enforce new code to meet standards before it is merged.
+This repository is hooked into an **AWS CodePipeline** pipeline on three environment branches, `Prod`,  `Staging` and `Dev`, using the *buildspec.yml* file in the root directory.

-When new changes are merged into these branches, the pipeline will kick off.
-The pipeline will spin up a **Node** container and build the application on BitBucket's cloud servers.
-The *devops/bitbuckets-pipelines.yml* contains all the configuration to build a **React** app and deploy to an **S3** bucket, however you will still need to do a little bit of setup on the AWS side.
+When new changes are merged into the environment branches, the pipeline will kick off.
+The pipeline will spin up a **Node** container and build the application within **CodeBuil**.
+The *buildspec.yml* contains all the configuration to build a **React** app and deploy to an **S3** bucket, however you will still need to do a little bit of setup on the AWS side.

-You will need to set up a dummy user on AWS with access to the S3 bucket.
-The necessary policy permissions are included in *devops/aws/policies/pipelines.json*.
-The user credentials and bucket name will need added to the **BitBucket** deployment environment; the deployment environment is a set of variables that get injected into the pipeline while the application is building on **BitBucket**'s cloud servers.

-See comments inside of *bitbucket-pipelines.yml* for more detailed information and a step-by-step process on setting up the pipeline.

----
-**Potential Gotcha**: The pipeline caches */frontend/node_modules* so it doesn't have to re-install the frontend dependencies everytime the pipeline runs.
-If you happen to install a new dependency, the next time you run your code through the pipeline, you will need to clear the cache. **TODO**: could potentially check the checksum of *package.json* and use [bitbucket's clear cache script](https://bitbucket.org/atlassian/bitbucket-clear-cache/src/master/) to scrub the pipeline cache anytime it detects a new dependency.

 ---